 We work together to prevent FASD and promote a system of care for the well-being of individuals at-risk or living with the effects of FASD.

 Structure of Halton FASD Collaborative

 Community agencies sign a memorandum of understanding outlining their commitment to the Halton FASD Collaborative.
-Within the Collaborative, there is an Advisory Committee, Caregiver Support Groups, an Assessment and Diagnostic Team, and a Resource Team.
+Within the Collaborative, there is an Advisory Committee, an Assessment and Diagnostic Team, a Resource Team, and Caregiver Support Groups.
 With the support of ROCK as the host agency for funding staffing positions (i.e. FASD Program Manager and/or FASD Consultant) to support work of both the Assessment and Diagnostic Team, and Resource Team.
 Through the collective efforts of community partners, we respond to the evolving needs of individuals at risk of or with FASD and their families in our region by championing system change through the following structures:

 The Advisory Committee

 The Halton FASD Advisory Committee serves in an advisory capacity in the following areas: